Can Dogs Eat Ginger for an Upset Stomach?

 Ginger Recipes for Your Dog

 Not all dogs will like the taste of ginger so they may not drink their water if you try infusing it.
 The easiest way to get your dog eating ginger is to add it to treats.
-Below you can try out this quick and easy recipe from Gingerbread Dog Biscuits!
+For example, you can try this quick and easy recipe from Gingerbread Dog Biscuits!

 - 3 cups whole wheat flour